Personal website of Gregory K. Maxey, Commander USN (Retired)

 The image below illustrates a sample check template for use with the add-in.
 The template defines five (5) required bookmarks placed in frames and must be precisely positioned to print in the proper location on pre-printed check stock.
 The template is included in the add-in download package.
 You can easily open the sample template in Word and then copy and paste the frames and bookmarks to your own custom template.

 Most users are expected to consistently use the same configuration settings.
-After applying your settings and processing your first number, you can process any additional numbers that you type or select automatically, without displaying the dialog, by simply applying the add-in auto process shortcut CTRL+SHIFT+$.
+So remember, after applying your settings and processing your first number, you can process any additional numbers that you type or select automatically, without displaying the dialog, by simply applying the add-in auto process shortcut CTRL+SHIFT+C then T.

 You can download the my template zip package containing both .dot and .dotm versions of the add-in here: Number to Currency as Text